WHEN THE DIAGNOSIS IS HEMANGIOPERICYTOMA

 One option is to wait and see if the tumor regrows (it usually does).
 When it regrows, it can be re-removed; however, when it re-grows, it is usually more difficult to remove.
 Every time it is removed, it re-grows more invasively making the next surgery more difficult.
 If a second surgery removes the visible portions of the tumor successfully, radiation therapy can again be considered as above with similar success rate.

 This may be a realistic option for an elderly patient as the hemangiopericytoma typically requires 6-12 months to grow back and longer to become disfiguring or invasive.
-For a younger patient, this is probably a poor option as the tumor will eventually become, as mentioned, inoperable, disfiguring, and lethal.
+An older patient may die of old age before the hemangiopericytoma comes back in a meaningful way.
+For a younger patient, however, this is probably a poor option as the tumor will eventually become, as mentioned, inoperable, disfiguring, and lethal.
+In this situation, a more definitive plan is better.

 This may seem extreme but it certainly resolves the lethal aspect of the tumor in a curative manner.
 The hemangiopericytoma does not spread distantly in the body so amputation of the limb achieves cure and does so far less expensively than radiotherapy, though amputation is a major surgery and can still be expected to cost $2000-$3000 in our area.